132nd-vWing/OPEH-Brief/SPINS/Standing SPINs OPEH.md

 2) To keep from happening to avert

 ## 5.4 Close Air Support (CAS)
-The following formats are used for CAS operations in OP ACTIVE RESOLVE:
+The following formats are used for CAS operations in OPERATION EASTERN HAMMER:

 ### 5.4.1 CAS check-in briefing
 Mission number